 33. Do African grey parrots carry disease?

-African grey parrots can come down with a number of worms, parasites, diseases and infections.
+African grey parrots can come down with several worms, parasites, diseases, and infections.
 They can be surprisingly delicate birds.
 Most of these conditions are only dangerous to other members of the avian family, but one of them can be spread to humans: psittacosis.

-Also known as “parrot fever,” psittacosis is characterized by rashes, headaches, high temperatures, joint pains and nose bleeds.
-It’s often confused for typhoid fever or meningitis.
+Also known as “parrot fever,” psittacosis is characterized by rashes, headaches, high temperatures, joint pains, and nose bleeds.
+It’s often confused with typhoid fever or meningitis.
 Serious cases can require hospitalization.

 To avoid getting psittacosis, make sure that you always wash your hands after playing with your parrot.
 Keep their cage clean, and use gloves when dealing with their droppings.
 Stay vigilant about their overall health.
 If you notice any suspicious symptoms in your parrot, don’t hesitate to contact your vet and get them checked out.

 34. Do African grey parrots have any special significance in African culture?

 African grey parrots are quite popular among the Yoruba people of Nigeria.
 During their annual Gelede festival, the grey face and blood-red tail feathers are painted on all kinds of costumes and masks.

 African grey parrots are also linked with many spy and sentinel myths since they’re known for their vocalizations.